Narrow wavelength 311 nm UVB phototherapy. Narrow wave phototherapy. Devices for home narrowband phototherapy and the use of additional products

 Turbovskaya S.N.1, Kotenko K.V.2

-LOCAL NARROW-BAND (311 nm) PHOTOTHERAPY FOR PALMAR-PLANT PSORIASIS IN CHILDREN
+LOCAL NARROW BAND (311 nm) PHOTOTHERAPY FOR PALMOBLANTA PSORIASIS IN CHILDREN

-2FGBU DPO "Central State Medical Academy" of the Office of the President of the Russian Federation, 121359, Moscow
+2FGBU DPO "Central State Medical Academy" of the Administration of the President of the Russian Federation, 121359, Moscow

-The article presents data on the local application of narrow-band 311 nm phototherapy in the treatment of children with palmoplantar psoriasis.
-Local phototherapy with narrow-band ultraviolet radiation at a wavelength of 311 nm is an effective treatment for this disease in children.
+The article provides data on the local use of narrowband 311 nm phototherapy in the treatment of children with palmoplantar psoriasis.
+Local phototherapy with narrow-band ultraviolet radiation with a wavelength of 311 nm is an effective treatment for this disease in children.

-Key words: medium wave ultraviolet radiation; phototherapy; narrowband 311 nm phototherapy; palmoplantar psoriasis.
+Key words: mid-wave ultraviolet radiation; phototherapy; narrowband 311 nm phototherapy; palmoplantar psoriasis.

-For correspondence: Turbovskaya Svetlana Nikolaevna, Ph.D. honey.
-Sci., dermatovenereologist, CJSC European Medical Center, 123104, Moscow.
+For correspondence: Svetlana Nikolaevna Turbovskaya, Ph.D. honey.
+Sciences, dermatovenerologist, JSC European Medical Center, 123104, Moscow.
 Email: [email protected]

 Turbovskaya S.N.1, Kotenko K.V.2